 2. As the sole decision maker, the sole proprietor enjoys complete hold over the business, which makes decisions quick.

-3. Sole proprietor enjoys all the profits earned by the business at the same has to bear all the losses.
+3. Sole proprietor enjoys all the profits earned by the business and, at the same has to bear all the losses.

 Application Questions for NCERT Business Studies Solutions Class 11 Chapter 2

 1. In which form of organisation is a trade agreement made by one owner binding on the others?
 Give reasons to support your answer.

 In a partnership form of business, a trade agreement made by any one owner becomes legally binding for the other partners.
 This is due to the fact that every partner is, by rule, both agent and a principal.
 So each partner acts as an agent of the firm and binds all other partners, and each partner is also principal of the firm, so he is bound by the action of other partners

 2. The business assets of an organisation amount to Rs.
 50,000, but the debts that remain unpaid are Rs.
 80,000.
 What course of action can the creditors take if